PAARKAVYB/RollaBall/README.md

 Smoothness -> 0.75
 Drag the Sphere material to the ball and release the mouse

-7. Hierarchy -> Player-> Inspector ->Add component-> Rigidbody
+7. Hierarchy -> Player-> Inspector ->Add component-> Rigidbody.

-8. Create a new script -> Create a folder in project (Name: Scripts) Hierarchy -> Player -> Inspector-> AddComponent-> NewScripts-> PlayerController( Click create and Add) Copy the PlayerController and drag to Script folder Double click the PlayerController file and type the coding
+8. Create a new script -> Create a folder in project (Name: Scripts) Hierarchy -> Player -> Inspector-> AddComponent-> NewScripts-> PlayerController( Click create and Add) Copy the PlayerController and drag to Script folder Double click the PlayerController file and type the coding.

 ## PROGRAM:
 ```